ud1981/Stock-Analysis-and-Portfolio-Management/README.md

 Background: Why did I select this Capstone project?

-It was most suitable for those working in an Investment Bank having a background of the Stock Market (i.e. Fundamental and Technical Analysis)
+It was most suitable for those working in an Investment Bank having a background on the Stock Markets (i.e. Fundamental and Technical Analysis)

 Skills required for this Capstone :